kubernetes/enhancements/keps/sig-api-machinery/4420-retry-generate-name/README.md

 - After generating a name, check if the name exists in etcd and, if it does, generate another name.
-See https://github.com/kubernetes/kubernetes/compare/master...jpbetz:kubernetes:retry-generate-name The downside to this approach is that it adds a round-trip to etcd for all create requests that use generateName.
+See https://github.com/kubernetes/kubernetes/compare/master...jpbetz:kubernetes:retry-generate-name The downside to this approach is that it adds a round-trip to etcd for all create requests that use `generateName`.
 - Add a "retry filter" to the apiserver's filter chain to retry the entire request.
 This would reinvoke the entire admission chain and increase the latency of request handling more significantly than the other approaches